 Correlated dissolved organic nitrogen and dissolved iron concentrations on the West Florida Shelf: signatures of submarine groundwater discharge and Trichodesmium thiebautii

-Phoebe Dreux Chappell, Old Dominion University, Ocean, Earth and Atmospheric Sciences, Norfolk, United States, Kristen N Buck, Oregon State University, College of Earth, Ocean, and Atmospheric Sciences, Corvallis, OR, United States, Corday Selden, Cuernavaca, Mexico, Salvatore Caprara, University of South Florida, College of Marine Science, St Petersburg, FL, United States, Brent A Summers, University of South Florida, College of Marine Science, St Petersburg, United States, Travis Mellett, University of Washington Seattle Campus, School of Oceanography, Seattle, United States, Kristina Confesor, Heidelberg University, Tiffin, OH, United States, Kimberly Powell, Old Dominion University, Ocean, Earth & Atmospheric Sciences, Norfolk, VA, United States, Laura Donahue, Haverford College, Haverford, United States, Rene Boiteau, Pacific Northwest National Laboratory, Richland, WA, United States, Tim M Conway, University of South Florida, College of Marine Science, St. Petersburg, United States, Matthew A Charette, Woods Hole Oceanographic Institution, Marine Chemistry & Geochemistry, Woods Hole, MA, United States, Joseph Tamborski, Old Dominion University, Ocean and Earth Sciences, Norfolk, United States, Amy M McKenna, Florida State University, National High Magnetic Field Laboratory, Tallahassee, FL, United States and Angela N Knapp, Florida State University, Earth, Ocean, and Atmospheric Sciences, Tallahassee, FL, United States
+Phoebe Dreux Chappell, Old Dominion University, Ocean, Earth and Atmospheric Sciences, Norfolk, United States, Kristen N Buck, Oregon State University, College of Earth, Ocean, and Atmospheric Sciences, Corvallis, United States, Corday R. Selden, Cuernavaca, Mexico, Salvatore Caprara, University of South Florida, College of Marine Science, St Petersburg, FL, United States, Brent A Summers, University of South Florida, College of Marine Science, St Petersburg, United States, Travis Mellett, University of Washington Seattle Campus, School of Oceanography, Seattle, United States, Kristina Confesor, Heidelberg University, Tiffin, OH, United States, Kimberly Powell, Old Dominion University, Ocean, Earth & Atmospheric Sciences, Norfolk, VA, United States, Laura Donahue, Haverford College, Haverford, United States, Rene Boiteau, Pacific Northwest National Laboratory, Richland, WA, United States, Tim M Conway, University of South Florida, College of Marine Science, St. Petersburg, United States, Matthew A Charette, Woods Hole Oceanographic Institution, Marine Chemistry & Geochemistry, Woods Hole, United States, Joseph Tamborski, Old Dominion University, Ocean and Earth Sciences, Norfolk, United States, Amy M McKenna, Florida State University, National High Magnetic Field Laboratory, Tallahassee, United States and Angela N Knapp, Florida State University, Earth, Ocean, and Atmospheric Sciences, Tallahassee, FL, United States

 Abstract: